bastibe/PySoundCard/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In general, callback mode is the more flexible and powerful way of
-using PySoundIO.
+using PySoundCard.
 However, it is more complex and less performant.
 Many applications will require callback mode because of its threading.
 Also, it is very simple to write filter-like audio effects in callback
 mode since audio input and output are readily available.